 The construction of the first baths in Iran dates back to 3000 years ago and it seems that the first bath in history was built by Jamshid, the pre-eminent king of Iran.
+That’s how sounds amazing when we talk about the history of the Iranian traditional bathhouse (Hammam).

 The baths also to some extent reflected the social status of the people; Wealthy people had their own private baths in their homes, and middle- or lower-class people went to public baths for bathing.
 It is also necessary to mention that the baths in Iran and, of course, in Islamic countries, were divided into two parts for men and women.